relativitydev/relativity-import-samples/README.md

 ## Introduction
 The ***Relativity Import Service API*** provides functionality for importing large numbers of documents, images, and Relativity Dynamic Objects (RDOs) into a Relativity workspace.
-// todo: need to be redacted
-Just create import job connected with your workspace where the data should be imported.
-New import job need to be configured first to define all specific properties related to data import.
-Add dataSource or data sources to existing import job defines the source of data tend to be imported.
-Each data source corresponds to the physical load file (or opticon file) which specified what data and/or external files will be imported.
-Starting import job triggers the process that add each added data sources to the queue as separate importing task.
-All task in queue is automatically scheduled and supervised by system in  background.
-Jobs and data sources are described by its states and progress that can be queried in their whole lifecycle.It provides multiple REST endpoints for programmatically working with import jobs, data sources and their configurations.
+Thanks to RTESTful API you are able to easily create import job, configure it and run it.
+Your dataset (metadata, native documents, images, text) that you want to import can be added as a data source to the job.
+The system (scheduler and supervisor) will take care of it in the background by adding it to the queue, start the import data to destination workspace, and if necessary, it will resume the import.
+All that remains for the user is to monitor the status of import and current progress.
+Job configuration and data sources allow you to flexibly adjust the import to your needs.
+Adopted error handling help you to identify the source of potential problems.

 Import Service is available as a RAP application in Relativity One.

 # Prerequisites

 1. Thew following relativity application need to be installed:
-- *Import*  - installed in Relativity workspace
+- *Import*  - installed in Relativity workspace.
 - *DataTransfer.Legacy*  - installed in Relativity instance scope.

 2. Appropriate user [permissions](#permissions) need to be set.
 3. Data set - load files, source files (native documents, images, text files) - need to be located on the destination file share.
+4. [Import.Service.SDK](#importservicesdk) package added to client application
+   NOTE: Required only when use with Kepler Proxy.
 ## Glossary
 **ImportJob** - It is the main object in import service taking part in import flow.
-It represents single import entity described by its configuration, import state, progress, details and errors.
+It represents single import entity described by its configuration which decided about import behavior e.g. import type, overlay mode, fields mapping.
+In additional ImportrJob object hold the information about its current state and importing progress.
-It aggregates data sources – single import job can consists of many sources.
+Import jobs aggregates dataSources -single import job can consists of many sources.

-**DataSource**  - It is an object relates to single set of data to be imported.
-Each data source has own configuration (e.g. path to load file).
+**DataSource**  - It is an object that corresponds to single set of data to be imported.
+Each data source has own configuration that defines the physical location of data set (load file).
+Data set configuration affects also how data in load file are read.
-DataSource is described by its state, details, progress and errors.

-## Builders

-Builders (**ImportDocumentsSettingsBuilder, ImportRdoSettingsBuilder, DataSourceSettingsBuilder** ) provided in Import.Service.SDK.Models package help create settings for import job and data source in correct and consistent way.
-It is highly recommended to prepare these objects in such a way in .NET application.
-They've been implemented in fluent api pattern it is very easy to use them.
-Moreover using them in client application will avoid the risk of incorrect and inconsistent configuration which may lead to errors during import process.

-Builders are implemented in fluent API manner.

-    // Example of creating ImportDocumentSettings with dedicated builder.
-    ImportDocumentSettingsBuilder.Create()
-                .WithOverlayMode(x => x
-					.WithKeyField(overlayKeyField)
-					.WithMultiFieldOverlayBehaviour(MultiFieldOverlayBehaviour.MergeAll))
-				.WithNatives(x => x
-					.WithFilePathDefinedInColumn(filePathColumnIndex)
-					.WithFileNameDefinedInColumn(fileNameColumnIndex))
-				.WithoutImages()
-				.WithFieldsMapped(x => x
-					.WithField(controlNumberColumnIndex, "Control Number")
-					.WithExtractedTextField(extractedTextPathColumnIndex, e => e
-						.WithExtractedTextInSeparateFiles(f => f
-							.WithEncoding("UTF-8"))))
-				.WithFolders(f => f
-					.WithRootFolderID(rootFolderId, r => r
-						.WithFolderPathDefinedInColumn(folderPathColumnIndex)));

-     // Example of creating DataSourceSettings with dedicated builder.
-			DataSourceSettings dataSourceSettings = DataSourceSettingsBuilder.Create()
-				.ForLoadFile(loadFile01Path)
-				.WithDelimiters(d => d
-					.WithColumnDelimiters('|')
-					.WithQuoteDelimiter('^')
-					.WithNewLineDelimiter('#')
-					.WithNestedValueDelimiter('&')
-					.WithMultiValueDelimiter('$'))
-				.WithFirstLineContainingHeaders()
-				.WithEndOfLineForWindows()
-				.WithStartFromBeginning()
-				.WithDefaultEncoding()
-				.WithDefaultCultureInfo();
+In additional data source stores the information about current state and import progress of particular source.

 ## Getting Started ##
-Relativity Import API provides set of RESTful endpoints.
-Each import (import documents, import images, import productions, import rdos) requires the calls to the endpoints in specific order.
+Import Service  API provides sets of endpoint that should be executed in correct order.
-In general there are two ways to work with provided API:
+In general there are two ways to work with them:

- - As an ordinary REST service - sending a http request from any http client in any technology In case of using .NET the Import.Service.SDK.Models package can be used (mentioned above).
+> As an ordinary REST API -

+by sending a HTTP request from your http client in any technology.
+In case of using .NET the [Import.Service.SDK.Models](#importservicesdkmodels) package can be used.

         HttpClient client = new HttpClient();
         //...